Polycystic Ovary Syndrome (PCOS)

 How is PCOS treated?

 - Hormonal contraception, such as birth control pills, patch, or ring, suppress testosterone production and keep the uterine lining from thickening to decrease risk of endometrial cancer from irregular periods.
 For irregular periods, a medicine taken a few days to stimulate periods when you miss more than a couple months is an alternative to a daily birth control pill.

-- Metformin, a medication that reduces insulin resistance, is sometimes suggested
+- Metformin, a medication that reduces insulin resistance, may help.

 - If you are seeking pregnancy and having difficulty, see your OB/GYN.
 Fertility medications are very successful.